-Diversity, Equity, & Inclusion (DE&I) - MORPC strengthened its continued commitment to diversity, equity, and inclusion through its partnership with the YWCA of Columbus.
-Through this partnership, MORPC received training related to the YWCA's Undesign the Redline exhibit, which focused on how historic planning efforts and institutionalized racism led to the discriminatory practice of redlining and how it affects the community to this day.
+Diversity, Equity, & Inclusion (DE&I) - This past year, MORPC continued its commitment to diversity, equity, and inclusion efforts within the agency and beyond.
+MORPC facilitated staff diversity training in partnership with YWCA of Columbus; the training was related to YWCA's Undesign the Redline exhibit, which focused on how historic planning efforts and institutionalized racism led to the discriminatory practice of redlining, and how it affects the community to this day.

-In 2023, a new Minority Business Enterprise (MBE) Strategy was launched, with a focus on supplier diversity and procurement to attract and retain minority-owned businesses and meet the agency's MBE goals, which is a five percent (5%) annual spend with minority-owned businesses.
-In 2023, MORPC expanded its partnership with HBCUConnect, the largest African American social network for Historically Black Colleges and University graduates, to provide a new benefit to MORPC members to post their executive-level and niche positions to its job portal at no additional cost.
+In 2023, a new Minority Business Enterprise (MBE) Strategy was launched, with a focus on supplier diversity and procurement to attract and retain minority-owned businesses and meet the agency's MBE goals, which is a 5% annual spend with minority-owned businesses.
+In 2022, MORPC established a partnership with HBCU Connect, the world's largest pool of Historically Black college University graduates and students, to facilitate the agency's outreach to local and national students and graduates of HBCUs.
+In 2023, the partnership was expanded to provide a new member benefit and expand MORPC's own recruitment of minority applicants through a new career portal, which allows MORPC and its members to post executive-level and niche positions to HBCU Connect's job boards at no additional cost to our members per posting.

-The Communications & Engagement team organized and hosted MORPC's inaugural Supplier Diversity & Procurement Fair, which connected small and minority-owned businesses with procurement professionals from across the region; 19 state agencies, local governments, community organizations, and private sector companies participated, with more than 50 people in attendance.
+The Communications & Engagement team organized and hosted the inaugural Supplier Diversity & Procurement Fair, which connected small and minority-owned businesses with procurement professionals from across the region; 19 state agencies, local governments, community organizations, and private sector companies participated with more than 50 people in attendance.
 MORPC hosted a number of meetings and events that amplified the agency's DE&I efforts, including Conference of Minority Transportation Officials (COMTO) meetings and Community Organizations DE&I Leaders Forum.
-MORPC staff also represented the agency at various DE&I-related events and meetings throughout the year, including:
+MORPC team members also represented the agency at various DE&I-related events and meetings throughout the year, including: